 Q. Describe the most common types of jobs you do for your clients.

 A. We really don't have a "common type" of job.
 At any given time we have trainers counselling puppy owners on housebreaking, socialization and character development, while other are working on basic obedience or developing working dogs for service work, therapy-dog work or family protection.
 Like any trainer, each of our associates has particular strengths that we match with our clients needs.
 We do get excited about puppy work and feel that it's often the key to success.
-This may be why we seem to have a reputation for producing great, easy to live with companion dogs.
+This may be why we have a reputation for producing happy, easy to live with companion dogs.

 Q. What advice do you have for a customer looking to hire a provider like you?